HeJun-C/Event-Detection/README.md

-# For my personal projects
+# For the Twitter Trending Evenet Detection Project